sherlynnw/sherlynnw.github.io/resume.md

 **Machine Learning Engineer**

 *February 2022 - Present*
-* Part of the Engineering Guild, working on projects within the Health and Life Science Business Unit
+* Part of the Engineering Guild, primarily working on projects within the Health and Life Science Business Unit

 #### **Accenture Applied Intelligence**